hydephp/develop/index.md

     <img style="display: inline; margin: 4px 2px;" src="https://github.com/hydephp/framework/actions/workflows/test-suite.yml/badge.svg" alt="Test Suite">  <img style="display: inline; margin: 4px 2px;" src="https://github.styleci.io/repos/472503421/shield?branch=master" alt="StyleCI Status"> </a>
 </p>

-## Powered by Laravel Zero

-## ⚠ Alpha Software Warning ⚠
+## ⚠ Beta Software Warning
-### This is a very new project that has been made public to run further tests before the initial release.
-Please wait until v1.0 for production use.

----
+Heads up!
+HydePHP is still new and currently in beta.
+Please report any bugs and issues in the appropriate issue tracker.
+Versions in the 0.x series might not be stable and may change at any time.
+No backwards compatibility guarantees are made and there will be breaking changes without notice.

+Please wait until v1.0 for production use and remember to back up your source files before updating (use Git!).
+See https://hydephp.github.io/docs/master/updating-hyde.html for the upgrade guide.
 ## About HydePHP

 HydePHP is a new Static Site Builder focused on writing content, not markup.
 With Hyde, it is easy to create static websites, blogs, and documentation pages using Markdown and (optionally) Blade.